ncfrey/pumml/README.md

 ## How to cite mlms
 If you use mlms in your research, please cite the following work:

-  Nathan C. Frey, Jin Wang, Gabriel Iván Vega Bellido, Babak Anasori, Yury Gogotsi, and Vivek B. Shenoy. *Prediction of Synthesis of 2D       Metal Carbides and Nitrides (MXenes) and Their Precursors with Positive and Unlabeled Machine Learning.*
-  ACS Nano 2019 13 (3), 3031-3041.
+> Nathan C. Frey, Jin Wang, Gabriel Iván Vega Bellido, Babak Anasori, Yury Gogotsi, and Vivek B. Shenoy. *Prediction of Synthesis of 2D   Metal Carbides and Nitrides (MXenes) and Their Precursors with Positive and Unlabeled Machine Learning.* ACS Nano 2019 13 (3), 3031-3041.

+Please also consider citing the original works that establish the underlying methodology of mlms:

+> Elkan, Charles, and Keith Noto. *Learning classifiers from only positive and unlabeled data.* Proceeding of the 14th ACM SIGKDD international conference on Knowledge discovery and data mining.
+ACM, 2008.

+> Mordelet, F.; Vert, J.-P. *A Bagging SVM to Learn from Positive and Unlabeled Examples.* Pattern Recognit.
+Lett.
+2014, 37, 201−209.

 ## About mlms
 More information about using PU learning for materials synthesis prediction can be found in our publication: `DOI: 10.1021/acsnano.8b08014` https://pubs.acs.org/doi/abs/10.1021/acsnano.8b08014

+PU learning wrappers for scikit-learn are from: Alexandre Drouin, *pu-learning*, 2013, https://github.com/aldro61/pu-learning

 ## License
 This code is made available under the MIT License.